When you’re traveling on a budget, one of the first things you need to learn is how to find cheap flights to anywhere in the world.

 For international flights, the study found the sweet spot is 11-12 weeks prior to departure.
 As for which day of the week to buy on, they suggest no particular day was better than the other and buying on a Tuesday and Wednesday was somewhat of an urban legend.

-3. What is the best DAY to fly?
+3. Know what is the best DAY to fly

 It might not matter when you buy your tickets, but cheap flights can certainly be found depending on the DAY you choose to fly!